lit/lit-element/docs/_guide/use.md

 To use a LitElement component in your code:

-1. Install the component from npm.
+1. From your project folder, install the component from npm.

     ```
     npm install --save some-package-name